navinsubramani/LabVIEW-Script-Language/README.md

 Developers can also leverage the API exposed to create a custom script editor interface.

 # Custom Development
-Framework offers capablities to develop plugins to accomplish the custom functionalities for the porjects.
+Framework offers capablities to develop plugins to accomplish the custom functionalities for the projects.